 Woodfin is a somewhat small town located in the state of North Carolina.
 With a population of 6,349 people and three constituent neighborhoods, Woodfin is the 126th largest community in North Carolina.

-Unlike some towns, Woodfin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodfin are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodfin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodfin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Woodfin who work in sales jobs (15.35%), office and administrative support (13.90%), and food service (12.42%).
+There are especially a lot of people living in Woodfin who work in sales jobs (16.56%), office and administrative support (15.36%), and food service (8.88%).

 Being a small town, Woodfin does not have a public transit system used by locals to get to and from work.

-The overall education level of Woodfin is somewhat higher than in the average US city of 21.84%: 25.67% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Woodfin who are college-educated is somewhat higher than the average US community of 21.84%: 25.59% of adults in Woodfin have at least a bachelor's degree.

-The per capita income in Woodfin in 2010 was $22,637, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $90,548 for a family of four.
+The per capita income in Woodfin in 2010 was $23,222, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $92,888 for a family of four.
 However, Woodfin contains both very wealthy and poor people as well.

+Woodfin is a somewhat ethnically-diverse town.
 The people who call Woodfin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodfin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodfin include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Woodfin include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Woodfin is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Russian.